3 km from Sami, Island Cephalonia.

 From Sami follow road to Argostoli.
-Turn right towards Chaliotata 1km after the end of the village.
-Cave is at the right hand side of the road after 2km.
+Turn right towards Chaliotata 1 km after the end of the village.
+Cave is on the right side of the road after 2 km.
 Signposted.

 |Bibliography:||no author (no year): Drongorati Cave, booklet sold at the cave entrance, EUR 1.|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1100, 1600, 1700||the roof caved in during an earthquake and the cave was discovered by the locals.|

 Drogkarati Cave got its current shape during a heavy earthquake, when a large part of the cave collapsed.
 One end collapsed completely and produced a huge doline at the surface, which provided access to the rest of the cave.
 The middle part collapsed partly and so this part has a much higher floor today, consisting of debris, including huge blocks of limestone.
 The other end of the cave was damaged only a little.
 Some broken stalagmites maybe a result of this earthquake.

 When the earthquake happened is not clear.
 Three different cave descriptions, all printed by the same cave administration, talk of 300, 400, and 900 years respective.
 As unclear as this date is the identity or name of the cave discoverer.
 The story about locals discovering the cave right after the earthquake sounds rather logical, but is just a legend.

 Most probably there was originally a single huge cavern, some 100 m long, divided into two parts by huge blocks of debris which fell from the ceiling during thousands of years, and now forms a balcony.
 This debris is not the result of a recent earthquake, as huge stalagmites have grown on the blocks, which takes several thousand years.